trimble-oss/modus-web-components/README.md

 `npm run test.watch` - Run the unit and e2e tests with auto re-run on changes

 `npm run generate` - Start the interactive Stencil component generator

+`npm run lint` - Run ESLint to find problems with JS and TS code

 ## Technology